andrew-waite/InventoryManagement/README.md

 Simple inventory management program written in java.
+Using javafx and sqlite